 And if you like pumpkin pie, be sure to check out my recipe for Gingersnap Pumpkin Pie.
 The combination is to die for!

 Make the pate brisee and divide the dough in half.
 Freeze or save one half for a later use.
-Roll out the dough and using the top of a mason jar, cut out six circles.
+Roll out the dough and using the top of a mason jar, cut out eight circles.
 One for each mason jar.